Skip to content

 The Agri-Tourist Podcast, my journey back to agriculture!
 Join me to learn from agritourism farmers & entrepreneurs & help me build my farm strategy!

-Click on the link in the bio to listen to the full podcast episode 99.
+Click on the link in the bio to re-listen to the podcast.

-Click on the link in the bio to listen to the full podcast with Peter Carlson.
+Click on the link in the bio to listen to this week’s episode.

 Follow on Instagram